CPU vs. GPU: What’s best for machine learning?

 What is a CPU?

 A central processing unit (CPU) is often referred to as the "brain" of a computer.
-It is a general-purpose processor designed to handle a wide range of tasks, from executing simple commands to running complex software programs.
-A CPU typically consists of a few powerful cores optimized for sequential processing, meaning it excels at tasks that require high precision and low latency, such as web browsing, word processing, and running operating systems.
+It is a general-purpose integrated circuit processor designed to handle a wide range of tasks, from executing simple commands to running complex software programs.
+A CPU typically consists of a few powerful cores optimized for sequential processing.
+Each core includes an arithmetic logic unit (ALU) and a control unit, which together handle the execution and flow of instructions at the hardware level.
+This design means it excels at tasks that require high precision and low latency, such as web browsing, word processing, and running operating systems.

 Each CPU core is capable of executing a single thread of instructions at a time, making it highly effective for tasks that require fast, individual calculations.
 In a machine learning context, CPUs are ideal for handling sequential tasks, like data preprocessing, feature engineering, and lightweight model inference, particularly when dealing with smaller datasets.
 While CPUs may not match the raw parallel computing power of GPUs, they are better suited for tasks that require rapid switching between operations or handling random access memory patterns.